tommyp/tommyp.org/src/routes/blog/lets-make-mad-shit.md

 - Many Twitch DJ streams from my friends, with a simultaneous Zoom call to chat and see familiar faces.

 A while ago I'd decided to start blogging again in 2021, but I didn't really know what to write about first.
-Before my thoughts started to coalesce, I read this (https://colly.com/articles/this-used-to-be-our-playground">great blog post from (https://twitter.com/colly">Simon Collinson and suddenly it all made sense to me.
+Before my thoughts started to coalesce, I read this [great blog post](https://colly.com/articles/this-used-to-be-our-playground") from [Simon Collinson](https://twitter.com/colly") and suddenly it all made sense to me.

 He talks about two things I want to call out here: